-Students are not eligible to be exempt from exams given at the end of the first semester.
-Middle school students may not be exempt from second semester exams.
 Teachers of high school students may decide whether or not to allow exemptions for second semester and may write their own exemption policies.
 The teacher's exemption policy must meet the following minimum guidelines: a year average in the class (first semester, third and fourth quarters) of at least 93%, and no more than 5 total absences (excused or unexcused) in the semester.
-Exceptions of up to 5 additional days absent (while maintaining the same minimum grade average) may be considered on an individual basis by the administration for illnesses requiring hospitalization or a death in the immediate family.
-Students who are exempt from an exam do not need to attend school during that exam period.
+Exceptions of up to 5 additional days absent (while maintaining the same minimum grade average) may be considered on an individual basis by the administration.